 - 1. Remind participants that they received the post-workshop survey and evaluation yesterday and ask them to find the documents. - 2.
-Let participants know they will now have 10 minutes to complete the survey and evaluation either using their devices or the physical copy you will hand out.
-However, if they cannot complete the documents now due to accessibility reasons, they should feel free to take a 10-minute break and complete it at a later point.
+Let participants know they will now have 10 minutes to complete the survey and evaluation.
+However, if they cannot complete the documents now, they should feel free to take a 10-minute break and complete it at a later point.
 Once 10 minutes have passed, ask if participants need more time. - 3.
 Once participants have completed the survey and evaluation, let them know that we will be moving into our final closing activity.
 Let participants know that for this final activity they will be writing a letter or email to themselves, and they should choose the most accessible format for them.
 In this letter, they can write about anything that they felt was meaningful to them from the workshop or they can use the prompts listed on PowerPoint slide.
 Read the prompts out loud.
 Encourage them to write about one thing that they plan to use from this workshop in the future.
-Slide 115.
+Slide 129.

 - One thing I have appreciated about this workshop has been.... - One question I still really want answered is... - This workshop has helped me to... - As a result of this workshop, I will.... - 4.
 Share that often after a workshop ends, the next day we feel very energized, and we talk about the workshop with our colleagues and friends.
 After one week, we may still reflect on some of the things we shared and learned, and after a few weeks, the workshop may feel like a distant memory.
-Let them know that once they have written their letters, to put them in the envelope, seal it, and write "open in one month" on the envelope (or to email or text it to themselves with the subject line "Open in One Month."
-The purpose of this letter is that when the workshop learnings and energy start to fade, they can open the letter or email in one month and remind themselves of what they were most energized about, or things they wanted to continue to reflect on. - 5.
-After everyone has finished their letters or emails, ask if there are any thoughts or comments anyone would like to share from their letter or about the workshop in general. - 6.
-Share appreciation for co-facilitators and participants.
-Slide 116. - Facilitators share appreciation for participants and for co-facilitators, production managers, interpreters, and others. - Participants: Is there anyone who would like to share an appreciation out loud? - 7.
+Let them know that once they have written their letters, to email or text it to themselves with the subject line "Open in One Month."
+The purpose of this letter is that when the workshop learnings and energy start to fade, they can open the message in one month and remind themselves of what they were most energized about, or things they wanted to continue to reflect on. - 5.
+After everyone has finished their messages, ask if there are any thoughts or comments anyone would like to share from their letter or about the workshop in general. - 6.
+Share appreciation for co-facilitators and participants: Slide 130. - Facilitators share appreciation for participants and for co-facilitators, production managers, interpreters, and others. - Participants: Is there anyone who would like to share an appreciation out loud? - 7.
 Before ending, ask participants to think of one positive word to describe how they have felt about the workshop.
 At your prompt, ask everyone to say that one word out loud at the same time so that the final workshop moment is filled with positivity!